DTel-HQ/dtel/Customer Support Guide.md

 ## Number info
 `>ninfo <Number>`
 This gives you the JSON object of the number, which contains the number's *channel ID* that it is assigned to, the number itself, and the expiration date (the year and month).
-You can use the channel ID and number to *assign*, *de-assign*, or *extend* a number.
+You can use the channel ID and number to *assign* or *de-assign* a number.

 ![Example ninfo command](http://i.imgur.com/eQoVpIO.png)